How to Fix PS4 Error CE-32895-7

 • Playstation 4 is connected to a restrictive network – If you’re not currently connected to your home network, it’s possible that you’re seeing this error due to a restriction imposed by your network administrator.
 This is typically the case with hotels, schools, offices, and other types of public networks.
 In this case, you will need to test this theory out by connecting to a network without restrictions.

 • Pending Firmware Update – As it turns out, this problem can also be rooted in a botched mandatory firmware update.
-In this case, you will need to initiate the firmware installation from Safe Mode in case you are not able to do it conventionally.
+In this case, you will need to initiate the firmware installation from Safe Mode if you are not able to do it conventionally.

 • Hardware issue – In certain circumstances, this error code can also be a signal of a failing hardware component (most likely the network card).
 In this case, you will need to take your computer to a certified shop to investigate any underlying hardware issues.

-Method 1: Connecting to a Non-Restrictive network (if applicable)
+Method 1: Connect to a Non-Restrictive Network (if applicable)

-One of the most common causes that are known to cause this problem is a network in which the administrator has imposed restrictions that will limit interactions with the Playstation Network.
-This is typically reported to occur with hotel, school and work networks.
-This is typically enforced in order to prevent connected devices for taking up to much of the bandwidth.
+One of the most common causes known to cause this problem is a network in which the administrator has imposed restrictions that limit interactions with the PlayStation Network.
+This error is typically reported to occur with hotel, school, and work networks.
+This is usually done to prevent connected devices from taking up too much bandwidth.

-If this scenario is applicable and you are connected to a different network than your home, try connecting to an unfiltered network and confirmed whether you’re still dealing with the same CE-32895-7 error.
+If this scenario is applicable and you are connected to a different network than your home, try connecting to an unfiltered network and confirm whether you’re still dealing with the same CE-32895-7 error.

-A lot of affected users have managed to fix the CE-42288-4 error by going for a router reset in order to reset any TCP / IP assignment modification back to their default values.
-In most cases, this type of network inconsistency is reported to occur with routers working with limited bandwidth or right after the ISP deployed some modifications.
+A lot of affected users have managed to fix the CE-42288-4 error by resetting their router to reset any TCP/IP assignment modifications back to their default values.
+In most cases, this type of network inconsistency is reported to occur with routers handling limited bandwidth or right after the ISP deploys some modifications.

-If this scenario is applicable, your first attempt at fixing this problem is to go for a network reset in order to revert the majority of the work causes that might be behind this console error.
+If this scenario is applicable, your first attempt at fixing this problem should be a network reset to revert the majority of the causes that might be behind this console error.

-Important: Keep in mind that going forward with this also means that you will clear any custom settings that you have previously established yourself.
+Important: Keep in mind that proceeding with this will also clear any custom settings that you have previously established.
 This includes forwarded ports, whitelisted devices, and devices that you’re purposely blocking.

-To initiate a router reset, look for the reset button on the back on your router – it’s typically built inside to prevent accidental presses.
+To initiate a router reset, look for the reset button on the back of your router – it’s typically built inside to prevent accidental presses.

-Once you see it, use a sharp object (small screwdriver, toothpick, etc.) to press and hold on the reset button until you see all the front LEDs flashing at the same time.
+Once you find it, use a sharp object (small screwdriver, toothpick, etc.) to press and hold the reset button until you see all the front LEDs flashing at the same time.

 Reset button for the router